IslandMoney/recipe-mag/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

+## What does it do?

+I created Recipe Mag as a website where you can look at many different recipes, create your own recipes, and on demand add the recipes ingredients to a list.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.